Danny MacAskill: Life and career

 In April 2009, he released a five-minute street trials video to YouTube, filmed by his flatmate Dave Sowerby.
 This video gained widespread media attention, featuring stunts performed by MacAskill set to "The Funeral" by Band of Horses.

-As of April 2009, MacAskill had been practising several hours per day for more than 12 years.
+As of April 2009, MacAskill had been practicing several hours per day for more than 12 years.
 He gave up his job as a mechanic so he could ride full-time and now lives in Glasgow.
 In June 2009, MacAskill appeared in the music video for Doves' single "Winter Hill".

-In September 2009, MacAskill was the focus of TV advert filmed by The Leith Agency on behalf of Scottish jobs website s1jobs.com.
+In September 2009, MacAskill was the focus of a TV advert filmed by The Leith Agency on behalf of Scottish jobs website s1jobs.com.

 On 16 November 2010, MacAskill released a new video Way Back Home produced by Red Bull Media House.
 The video showcases locations around Scotland including Edinburgh Castle, North Berwick, wartime bunkers on the island of Inchgarvie beneath the Forth Bridge and the Cruachan Dam in the Scottish Highlands.
 In May 2011, Leica Camera released a Go Play promotional video featuring him doing tricks in the city of Cape Town.
 On 9 August 2011, Cut Media released a video named Industrial Revolutions directed by Stu Thomson.
 The video, set to "The Wolves" by Ben Howard, features MacAskill doing tricks in an abandoned Scottish iron works.
 It was created for Mike Christie's Channel 4 documentary Concrete Circus.

 In 2011, MacAskill, along with Inspired Bicycles, released his signature trials frame, the "Inspired Skye".

 In 2012, MacAskill performed the stunts for the movie Premium Rush.
 MacAskill is currently managed by the German agency Rasoulution.